FrostySiete/RecipeBook/README.md

 # RecipeBook
-Homework 2 for software Engineering:  A web page with recipes and recipe creation
+Homework 2 for software Engineering:  A web page with recipes and recipe creation.

 Setup:
 Package Installation: